Becoming a Part of the

 upper most deck of seats, Sections 1 & 2, positioned with its nose pointing

-downward, its left wing fractured, and its right wing damaged
+downward, its left wing fractured, fuel spilling out, and its right wing damaged

 just above the baseball press box, which was being used as an auxiliary press

 performance of the home team had resulted in most of the nearly 60,000 football

 fans in the stands having left the stadium, and no one on the ground was

 dazed but seemingly unhurt.